-Bennetto Dark Coffee Chocolate – Beautifully Made, But the Coffee Fades
+Bennetto Dark Coffee Chocolate Review: Beautifully Made, But the Coffee Fades

 Appearance

-The bar features a modern, almost meditative pattern of concentric rings—like stylised soundwaves or vinyl grooves—cleanly divided into quarters.
-There’s a faint sheen to the surface and visible specks of ground coffee throughout.
-The snap is clean, no crumble, and the bar holds its form well.
+The bar carries a clean, modern pattern of concentric rings, almost like stylised soundwaves, divided neatly into quarters.
+There is a faint surface sheen, with visible flecks of ground bean throughout.
+The snap is firm and controlled, with no crumble, and the structure holds cleanly.

 Aroma